mikeshulman/narya/README.md

 The basic ingredient of interactive proof is a *hole*.
 A hole is indicated by the character `?`, which is always its own token.
 A hole does not synthesize, but checks against any type whatsoever.
 A command containing one or more holes will succeed as long as all the terms in it typecheck without knowing anything about the contents of the holes, i.e. treating the holes as axioms generalized over their contexts, i.e. if it would be well-typed for *any* value of the hole having its given type.
 If there are equality constraints on the possible fillers of the hole, then the command will fail; a hole is not equal to anything except itself (this may be improved in the future).

-When a command containing holes finishes succesfully, messages are emitted showing the type and context of every hole in it.
-You can then continue to issue other commands afterwards, and each hole will continue to be treated like an axiom.
+When a command containing holes finishes succesfully (in verbose or interactive mode), messages are emitted showing the type and context of every hole in it.
+In ProofGeneral mode, these types and contexts are displayed in the "goals" window.
+You can then continue to issue/process other commands afterwards, and each hole will continue to be treated like an axiom.
 When a term containing a hole is printed, the hole displays as `?N{…}` where `N` is the sequential number of the hole.
 (Note that even if no holes appear explicitly when you print a term, it might still depend implicitly on the values of holes if it involves constants whose definition contain holes.)
 Unlike the printing of most terms, `?N{…}` for a hole is *not* a re-parseable notation.
 Moreover, if the hole has a nonempty context, then occurrences of that hole in other terms may have other terms substituted for the variables in its context and these substitutions *are not indicated* by the notation `?N{…}` (this is what the notation `{…}` is intended to suggest).
 This may be improved in future, but it is ameliorated somewhat by the treatment of holes in case trees.

 Specifically, a hole `?` left in a place where a case tree would be valid to continue is a *case tree hole*, and is treated a bit differently than an ordinary hole.
 The obvious difference is that a case tree hole can be solved (see below) by a case tree rather than an ordinary term.
 But in addition, evaluation of a function does not reduce when it reaches a case tree hole, and thus a case tree hole will never appear when printing terms: instead the function in which it appears as part of the definition.
 This may be a little surprising, but it has the advantage of being a re-parseable notation, and also explicitly indicating all the arguments of the function (which would constitute the substitution applied to a term hole, and hence not currently printed).

 When Narya reaches the end of a file (or command-line `-e` string) in which any holes were created and not solved, it issues an error.
 In the future this might become configurable, but it aligns with the behavior of most other proof assistants that each file must be complete before it can be loaded into another file.
 Of course, this doesn't happen in interactive mode.
+For this reason, a warning message is emitted after every command as long as there are open holes remaining.

 ### Solving holes

 Generally the purpose of leaving a hole is to see its displayed type and context, making it easier to *fill* the hole by a term.
-The straightforward way to fill a hole is to editing the source code to replace the `?` by a term (perhaps containing other holes) and reloading the file.
+The straightforward way to fill a hole is to edit the source code to replace the `?` by a term (perhaps containing other holes) and reload the file.
 In interactive mode, you can `undo 1` to cancel the original command containing the hole, press Up-arrow or Meta+P to recover it in the history, edit it to replace the `?`, and re-execute it.
+In ProofGeneral mode, you can `C-c C-u` to retract the hole-creating command and edit it (or just start editing it and it will auto-retract), and then re-process it with `C-c C-n`.

-However, it is also possible to solve a hole directly with the command `solve`.
+In interactive mode, it is also possible to solve a hole directly with the command `solve`.
 This command identifies a hole by its number and supplies a term with which to fill the hole.
 For example:
 ```
 def f : Type → Type ≔ X ↦ ?